vince-lam/vince-lam.github.io/_posts/2023-09-06-first-month.md

 Kai Xin also showed easy it is do to **Practical Generative AI Fine-Tuning**.
 In his live-demo he fine-tuned a Flan-T5 model for **financial sentiment analysis** in just 8 minutes for free in a [Colab notebook](bit.ly/practical-genai-ft-colab), using HuggingFace’s implementation of [Quantised LoRA (QLoRA)](https://huggingface.co/blog/4bit-transformers-bitsandbytes).

-[Chao Jen](https://www.linkedin.com/in/chao-jen-chen-9493123/) shared how they use clustering models to **model the Global Macro Regime** in combination with a second model for transitions - to help their portfolio managers for asset relocation.
+[Chao Jen](https://www.linkedin.com/in/chao-jen-chen-9493123/) shared how they use clustering models to **model the Global Macro Regime** in combination with a second model for regime transitions - to help their portfolio managers with asset relocation by considering the current global situation.
+The model outputs were very clearly and intuitively visualised by stacked bar charts showing the probability distributions for each regime.
+It was impressive to hear how they've trained 1000s of models, but there is still a strong need for domain knowledge and judgement between the data scientists and portfolio managers.

 [Shi Hui](https://www.linkedin.com/in/limshihui/) shared the importance of using **[time-based cross-validation](https://towardsdatascience.com/time-based-cross-validation-d259b13d42b8)** for **predicting winners in the stock market** - not to use Scikit-Learn’s method which can introduce bias and has a limitation of assuming one observation per day.
+For this type of analysis, ideally you'd have at least two cycles of the economy, so at least 5-7 years.
+Some useful predictive external signals include estimates data for company fundamentals, news sentiment, and investor company visits.

-[Yan Rong](https://www.linkedin.com/in/yan-rong-chng/) shared how to predict the **US Treasuries Yield Curve with PCA Decomposition** for global market simulation.
-The code and slides by the Fullerton data scientists can be found at https://github.com/shihuiFFMC/dssg_aug2023.
+[Yan Rong](https://www.linkedin.com/in/yan-rong-chng/) shared how to predict the **U.S. Treasuries Yield Curve with PCA Decomposition** for global market simulation.
+YTC is the rate that U.S. banks can borrow money.
+Yan Rong showed how you can reduce from 11 features to 3 components and still capture 99% of the variance.
+You can isolate these components in line charts to understand the intuition in the YTC movements and do scenario simulations.
+The code and slides by the Fullerton data scientists can be found at [https://github.com/shihuiFFMC/dssg_aug2023](https://github.com/shihuiFFMC/dssg_aug2023).

 ![Kai Xin at DataScience Singapore](/images/blog/2023-08_DSSG.jpeg) *Kai Xin summarising the LLM landscape*